ToF-/Domain/README.md

    |                              ^^^^^^^^^^^^^^

 ```
 In essence: we cannot chain monadic actions from the IO monad to the Either monad, and vice versa.
-Since the `case` is examining a value of type `Either Message [Transaction]`, the expected type for actions leading to that value is `a -> Either Message b`, but we are trying to get to that value through actions of type `a -> IO b`.
+Since the `case ... of` is examining a value of type `Either Message [Transaction]`, the expected type for actions leading to that value is `a -> Either Message b`, but we are trying to somehow get to that value through actions of type `a -> IO b`.
 That can't work.

-We can bind monadic actions to distinct types through the same monad m :
+We can __always__ bind monadic actions to distinct types through the __same monad__ m :
 ```
 ghci ⏎
 > readFile "data/transactions.csv" >>= putStrLn ⏎
 Groceries, 100.00
 Investment, 4807.00
-Groceries, 42.00
-Savings, 500.00
-Interest, 38.17
-Groceries, 30.00
-Equipment, 179.00
-Investment, 1200.00
+. . .

 readTransaction "Foo,4807" >>= checkNotEmptyCategory ⏎
 Right (Transaction {transactionCategory = "Foo", transactionAmount = 4807.0})